Blog

 A hybrid business phone system combines cloud-based and on-premises deployments.
 Part of the system is hosted in the cloud, while other components, such as existing PBX hardware or desk phones, remain on-site.

 This approach allows businesses to modernize gradually without replacing their entire phone infrastructure at once.
-Hybrid systems are often used by organizations transitioning from legacy on-premises systems to cloud solutions or supporting both office-based and remote employees.
+Organizations often use hybrid systems when transitioning from on-premises systems to the cloud.
+They also work well for hybrid environments with office and remote employees.

 Hybrid deployment offers flexibility while preserving existing investments, but it can also introduce additional complexity in system management.